cda-tum/mqt-qmap/README.md

 - `fixed2`: each group contains exactly two variables
 - `fixed3`: each group contains exactly three variables

-The exact mapping tool also offers the `--limitswaps` option to enable limiting the number of swaps done per layer.
-Related is the `--strategy` option, which offers the following options:
+The exact mapping tool also offers the `--strategy` option to enable limiting the number of swaps done per layer, which offers the following options:
 - `none` (*default*): disable bdd limiting
 - `architectureswaps`: calculate the max swaps per layer based on the longest path through the whole coupling map
 - `subsetswaps`: calculate the max swaps per layer based on the longest path of current choice of qubits